wp-plugins/ik-facebook/readme.txt

 5. This is the Facebook Feed Widget and the Facebook Like Button Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==

+= 2.12.6 =
+* Fix: address issue with bad photo read more links in FB Groups.

 = 2.12.5 =
 * Fix: Bust cache when options change